 Freedom of expression, advocacy of humanist values

-In February 2015 a new citizenship law came in force, which empowers the government to strip nationals of their citizenship, if they uphold principles or beliefs that undermine the country’s best interests.
+In February 2015 a new citizenship law came in force, which empowers the government to strip nationals of their citizenship, if they uphold principles or beliefs that undermine the country’s best interests, which includes having connections with organizations that can harm the interest of the country or working for a hostile country that act against Oman.

 Restrictions on conversion and freedom of thought